or-carmeli/or-carmeli/README.md

 ## How I think

-I spend a lot of time looking at how systems behave when they don’t work as expected.
+I spend a lot of time looking at how systems behave when they fail.

 I’m interested in understanding what actually went wrong,
 and how to debug it in a clear and structured way.

+In practice, that means focusing less on theory,
+and more on how things behave in production.